Blatten bei Naters - through the larch forest - Belalp

 • Destination: Belalp

-A hike through the larch forest to the Belalp, which is particularly rich in colour in autumn.
+A hike through the larch forest to Belalp, which is especially stunning in autumn with its rich display of colors.

-On the way from Blatten near Naters to Belalp via Lärchwald, you will reach the settlement of "Egga" about halfway along the path, which has an exceptional location.
+On the path from Blatten bei Naters to Belalp via the larch forest, after about half the way you reach the settlement "Egga", which has an exceptional location.

-The path leads through the settlement, which nestles like a swallow's nest in a gentle semicircle on the eastern "shore" of a now marshy glacial hillside lake.
-A village lane flanked by residential houses on the hillside and farm buildings on the opposite side leads to an elongated square with a fountain.
+The path leads through the settlement, which nestles like a swallow's nest in a gentle semicircle on the eastern "shore" of a now marshy ice age hillside lake.
+A village lane, accompanied on the slope side by houses and opposite by utility buildings, leads to an elongated square with a fountain.
 Almost half of the houses were built in the second half of the 16th century.

-After the settlement, the path continues through the larch forest up to the Belalp and rewards you with a magnificent view of the Great Aletsch Glacier after the ascent.
+After the settlement, the path continues through the larch forest up to Belalp and rewards you after the ascent with a magnificent view of the Great Aletsch Glacier.

 Good to know